STAMP-project/docs-forum/README.md

 STAMP project public documents and discussions.

 STAMP project contains several technical repositories, corresponding to tools you can use.
-We'd like to save the issues of those technical repositories to manage the direct support on this tools (defects, change requests, etc).
+We'd like to use the issues of those technical repositories to manage the development and the technical suport on this tools (defects, improvement, change requests, etc).

 And so this repository is dedicated to...everything else ! :-)